 We frequently evaluate strategic opportunities and tactical acquisitions.
 We expect from time to time to pursue additional business opportunities and may decide to eliminate or acquire certain businesses, products or services.
 Such acquisitions or dispositions could be material.
-There are various risks and uncertainties associated with potential acquisitions and divestitures, including: (1) availability of financing; (2) difficulties related to integrating previously separate businesses into a single unit, including product and service offerings, operational capabilities and business cultures; (3) general business disruption; (4) managing the integration process; (5) diversion of management's attention from day-to-day operations; (6) assumption of costs and liabilities of an acquired business, including unforeseen or contingent liabilities or liabilities in excess of the amounts estimated; (7) failure to realize anticipated benefits and synergies, such as cost savings and revenue enhancements; (8) potentially substantial costs and expenses associated with acquisitions and disclosure controls and procedures to an acquired business.
-Any or all of these risks and uncertainties, individually or collectively, could have material adverse effect on our business, financial condition and results of operations.
+There are various risks and uncertainties associated with potential acquisitions and divestitures, including: (1) availability of financing; (2) difficulties related to integrating previously separate businesses into a single unit, including product and service offerings, operational capabilities and business cultures; (3) general business disruption; (4) managing the integration process; (5) diversion of management's attention from day-to-day operations; (6) assumption of costs and liabilities of an acquired business, including unforeseen or contingent liabilities or liabilities in excess of the amounts estimated; (7) failure to realize anticipated benefits and synergies, such as cost savings and revenue enhancements; (8) potentially substantial costs and expenses associated with acquisitions and dispositions; (9) failure to retain and motivate key employees; and (10) difficulties in applying our internal control over financial reporting and disclosure controls and procedures to an acquired business.
+Any or all of these risks and uncertainties, individually or collectively, could have a material adverse effect on our business, financial condition and results of operations.

-Unforeseen liabilities may also arise from recent and future acquisition activity.
-We have operations in numerous states, and continue to review potential acquisitions in states throughout the United States, each of which has its own regulatory and compliance requirements.
-Each of our current and future businesses is required to comply with all applicable federal, state and local laws, rules and regulations.
-From time to time states may conduct inquiries or investigations as to compliance with such requirements.
+Unforeseen liabilities may also arise from prior and future acquisition activity.
+We have operations in numerous states, and continue to review potential acquisitions in states throughout the U.S., each of which has its own regulatory and compliance requirements.
+Each of our current and future businesses is and will be required to comply with all applicable federal, state and local laws, rules and regulations.
+From time to time regulators may conduct inquiries or investigations as to compliance with such requirements.
 Any such inquiry or investigation could be for periods prior to or subsequent to our acquisition.
 In the event (i) it was determined that an acquisition or subsidiary was found to have violated an applicable law, rule or regulation, or other requirement, (ii) such violation was determined to be material and (iii) to the extent that we were liable for claims for which indemnification under our acquisition agreement or other coverage is not available, our business, financial condition and results of operations could be materially and adversely affected.